 6/ The records of 1819 indicate that Walter Shelley, from Portlaw, Co.
 Waterford, was a boatkeeper at Ferryland.
 However, in 1828, a Walter Shelley of Caplin Bay, but now of St. John's, sold his property, on the south side of Caplin Bay, to Benjamin Sweetland.

-7/ John Stephenson of Poole, England was initially stationed at Caplin Bay, likely as Deputy Sheriff, but in the mid 1840s he moved to Ferryland when he was appointed Sheriff of the Southern District.
+7/ John Stephenson of Poole, England was initially stationed at Caplin Bay, as Deputy Sheriff, but after the mid-840s he moved to Ferryland when he was appointed Sheriff of the Southern District.

 8/ Joseph Sullivan of Co.
 Wexford, Ireland settled at Stone Island about 1838 when he married Elizabeth (Eliza) Swain.

 9/ Robert Swain, believed to be from Co.
-Wexford (or Northern Ireland?), was one of the earliest settlers at Stone Island.
+Wexford, was one of the earliest settlers at Stone Island.
 His first child, Elizabeth, was born there about 1817.

 10/ Benjamin and William Sweetland were born in Ferryland, but settled at Caplin Bay and ran a fishing business there in the early 1800s.
 Eventually, in the 1830s, Benjamin and William moved to Trinity and Bonavista, respectively, to take up magisterial positions.